sherz-tyc/speaking-clock/README.md

 ## Notes regarding this submission
+This **Speaking Clock** project is a demo application developed with limited time and resources (framework and tools) available.
+Some examples of conversions are as follows:
+- ``08:34`` will become ``It's Eight Thirty Four``
+- ``12:04`` will become ``It's Twelve O Four``
+- ``17:20`` will become ``It's Seventeen Twenty``
+- ``00:23`` will become ``It's Twenty Three Minutes Past Mightnight``

-This **Speaking Clock** project is a demo application developed with limited time and resources available.
-There are 2 ways to verify the validity of the conversion from digital 24-hr clock representation to a verbal text-based clock:
+There are 2 ways to demonstrate the validity of the conversion from digital 24-hr clock representation to a verbal text-based clock:

-1) Run this project's main class (user interaction within the console):
+1) Run this project's main class, which provides user interaction within the command-line console.

-2) Run the tests written for this application.
+2) Run the JUnit tests written for this application.